 Asking, “How are you?” is a really common way we greet each other.
 Don’t you think, though, that we get a sense from the person asking, whether or not they’re wanting to hear the truth?

 If more people knew how to handle someone saying they’re not OK, would it make them more comfortable with hearing the truth and therefore more open for a real connection?
 I think for some people that would be true.

 Ben is the founder of the Rise Foundation Australia and runs the Mental Health First Responder workshop.
-It’s the information in this kind of workshop that gives us the confidence to know we can handle a situation where someone is not OK, which could, in turn, maybe have us be more open to allowing people to speak their truth if they sense that we’re open to hearing it.
+Learning about mental health first aid is what gives us the confidence to know we can handle a situation where someone is not OK, which could, in turn, maybe have us be more open to allowing people to speak their truth if they sense that we’re open to hearing it.

 That’s why the Mental Health First Responder workshop can serve such a great purpose and be a vehicle towards greater connection.

 (7:06) “We place such a high importance on physical first aid, but for what goes on in people’s heads, we’ve never really had it.”

 (8:09) “We can actually help people.
 We can actually have these conversations with people.
 It’s just about sharpening some tools, and opening ourselves up to the fact that we are all connected in what we go through and that’s why we can help people.
 Just like if someone has a cut or a broken leg, we can help them without being a doctor.”

 (12:19) “A lot of us do feel this responsibility that we’ve got to fix people, but we can’t do that.
 We can’t be with someone 24/7 … I’m not a doctor, I’m not a psychologist … that doesn’t mean I can’t help someone.
 If I can’t help them myself, I can always point them in the right direction or pass on some resources — even just having that at hand is invaluable.”